Esri/arcgis-runtime-samples-android/kotlin/query-with-cql-filters/README.md

 ## How it works

 1. Create an `OgcFeatureCollectionTable` object using a URL to an OGC API feature service and a collection ID.
-2. Create `QueryParameters` and set a CQL filter string to it using `queryParameters.setWhereClause()`.
+2. Create `QueryParameters` and set a CQL filter string to it using `queryParameters.whereClause`.
-3. Set the maximum amount of features to be returned with `queryParamters.setMaxFeatures()`.
+3. Set the maximum amount of features to be returned with `queryParamters.maxFeatures`.
-4. Create a new `TimeExtent` from start and end date values, and set it to the `queryParameters.setTimeExtent()` method.
+4. Create a new `TimeExtent` from start and end date values, and set it to the `queryParameters.timeExtent` method.
 5. Populate the OGC feature collection table using `.populateFromServiceAsync()` with the custom `QueryParameters` created in the previous steps.
 6. Use `mapView.setViewpointGeometryAsync()` with the OGC feature collection table extent to view the newly-queried features.